Icinga/icinga2/doc/09-object-types.md

   host            	    | String                | **Optional.** OpenTSDB host address.
 Defaults to `127.0.0.1`. port            	    | Number                | **Optional.** OpenTSDB port.
 Defaults to `4242`. enable\_ha                | Boolean               | **Optional.** Enable the high availability functionality.
 Only valid in a [cluster setup](06-distributed-monitoring.md#distributed-monitoring-high-availability-features).
+Defaults to `false`. enable_generic_metrics    | Boolean               | **Optional.** Re-use metric names to store different perfdata values for a particular check.
+Use tags to distinguish perfdata instead of metric name.
 Defaults to `false`. host_template             | Dictionary                | **Optional.** Specify additional tags to be included with host metrics.
 This requires a sub-dictionary named `tags`.
+Also specify a naming prefix by setting `metric`.
+More information can be found in [OpenTSDB custom tags](14-features.md#opentsdb-custom-tags) and [OpenTSDB Metric Prefix](14-features.md#opentsdb-metric-prefix).
 More information can be found in [OpenTSDB custom tags](14-features.md#opentsdb-custom-tags).
 Defaults to an `empty Dictionary`. service_template          | Dictionary                | **Optional.** Specify additional tags to be included with service metrics.
 This requires a sub-dictionary named `tags`.
-More information can be found in [OpenTSDB custom tags](14-features.md#opentsdb-custom-tags).
+Also specify a naming prefix by setting `metric`.
+More information can be found in [OpenTSDB custom tags](14-features.md#opentsdb-custom-tags) and [OpenTSDB Metric Prefix](14-features.md#opentsdb-metric-prefix).
 Defaults to an `empty Dictionary`.

 ### PerfdataWriter <a id="objecttype-perfdatawriter"></a>